Rudolf von Sebottendorf: Later life

+His most polemic and obscure work, Bevor Hitler kam, was translated and published in English.
+The preface dates to November 1933.

 Glauer was an agent of the German military intelligence in neutral Istanbul during the period 1942–1945, while apparently also working as a double agent for the British military.
 His German handler, Herbert Rittlinger, later described him as a "useless" agent (eine Null), but kept him on largely, it seems, because of an affection for "this strange, by then penniless man, whose history he did not know, who pretended enthusiasm for the Nazi cause and admiration for the SS but who in reality seemed little interested in either, much preferring to talk about Tibetans".

-Glauer is generally thought to have committed suicide by jumping into the Bosphorus on 8 May 1945.